Metropolitan-Council/legacy-LBS-parktrail-research/README.md

 StreetLight (LBS) analysis downloads, or other internally-produced data;
 `/data-processed` contains the final products of this research.

+The `/figures` folder contains two sub-folders: `storymap` and `factsheets`. `storymap` contains individual plots and images used for online StoryMaps. `factsheets` contains single-page PDF reports for each park and trail with information like weekly total annual visits, weekly visit trends, mode share, hourly use, visitor home locations, generalized visitor demographics, and unit geography, organized by agency and unit type.
+Data is generally available from 2019 to April 2022.

-To render plots and factsheets properly, ensure you have the Avenir font installed on your machine.
-It is available for free in various places online.
+To re-render plots and factsheets properly, ensure you have the Avenir font installed on your machine.
+Avenir is available for free in various places online.

 ### Set-up